weewx/weewx/docs_src/utilities/weectl-station.md

         [--location=LOCATION]
         [--altitude=ALTITUDE,(foot|meter)]
         [--latitude=LATITUDE] [--longitude=LONGITUDE]
-        [--register=(y,n) [--station-url=STATION_URL]]
+        [--register=(y,n) [--station-url=URL]]
         [--units=(us|metricwx|metric)]
-        [--skin-root=SKIN_ROOT]
-        [--sqlite-root=SQLITE_ROOT]
-        [--html-root=HTML_ROOT]
+        [--skin-root=DIRECTORY]
+        [--sqlite-root=DIRECTORY]
+        [--html-root=DIRECTORY]
         [--no-backup]
         [--no-prompt]
-        [--config=CONFIG-PATH]
+        [--config=FILENAME]
         [--dry-run]

-This action will reconfigure the contents of an existing configuration file (generally named `weewx.conf`).

-It is often used for changing drivers.
+The `reconfigure` action will modify the contents of an existing configuration file.
+It is often used to change drivers.

-### Reconfigure with prompting

-If invoked without the `--no-prompt` option, `weectl station reconfigure` will prompt you for new settings.
+If invoked without any options, `reconfigure` will prompt you for settings.

-### Reconfigure without prompting

-If the option `--no-prompt` is specified, `weectl station reconfigure` will reconfigure the configuration file using whatever options you've specified on the command line.
+Use the option `--no-prompt` to reconfigure without prompts.
+This will use the settings specified as options, and existing values for anything that is not specified.

 For example, to keep all settings, but change to the Vantage driver you would use

     weectl station reconfigure --no-prompt --driver=weewx.drivers.vantage